LuizaQueiroz1/Estudos/auto-didata/coisas-que-ja-aprendi/cursos-distintos/Learn how to learn by barbara-oakley/course-learn-how-to-learn.md

 "Se você pensa que pode ou não pode, você está certo" Henry Ford

 aprender por osmose
-estar no nívek b1 em ingles é bom ordinária significado estigma
+estar no nível b1 em ingles é bom ordinária significado estigma
 Benny Lewis
 mnemônicos

-chuncks: are compact packs of information that my mind can easily access
+chunks: are compact packs of information that my mind can easily access

 overlearning : it can ingrain information in my mind or a little digging deeper ruts as you might spin your wheels ineffectively in english

-interliving
+interleaving

+A chunk is a way of compressing information much more compactly.
+When you have many chunks, you can call it as a collection or a library of neural patterns.

+There are two ways to figure something out or to solve a problem:

+- first, for sequential(uses de focused mode) => step-by-step reasoning.
+- Second, through more holistic(global).(use the diffuse mode) intuition.

+Law of Serendipity - Lady Luck favors the one who tries